basecamp/marginalia/README.md

     to exclude parts of the stacktrace from inclusion in the line comment.
   * `:controller_with_namespace` to include the full classname (including namespace) of the controller.
+  * `:job` to include the classname of the ActiveJob being performed.

 Pull requests for other included comment components are welcome.